 - The history, community flavor and receptiveness to a new business at a prospective site

 Anyone who has ever been in charge of a successful major event knows that were it not for their careful, methodical, strategic planning -- and hard work -- success would not have followed.
 The same could be said of most business successes.

 It is critical for all businesses to have a business plan.
 Many small businesses fail because of fundamental shortcomings in their business planning.
 It must be realistic and based on accurate, current information and educated projections for the future.

-Components may include:
+Components should include:

 - Description of the business, vision, goals, and keys to success

 - Market analysis